Estate Planning Attorney

 What is an Advanced Health Care Directive?

-If you do not have an Advanced Health Care Directive, upon your incapacity, a court will conduct a Conservatorship proceeding on your behalf in order to appoint a conservator to make healthcare decisions for you.
+Without an Advanced Health Care Directive in place, if you become incapacitated, a court will initiate a Conservatorship process to appoint someone to make healthcare decisions for you.

 Free Consultation